savras/LambdaSharpTool/Docs/ModuleFile.md

 Parameters must have a `Name` and MAY have a `Description`.
 The name must start with a letter and followed only by letters or digits.
 Punctuation marks are not allowed.
 All names are case-sensitive.

-The computed values are stored in the `parameters.json` file that is included with every function package, so that they can retrieved during function initialization.
+The computed values are stored in the `parameters.json` file that is included with every Lambda function deployment, so that they can retrieved during execution.

 ```yaml
 Name: String